laxmimanoj/message-broker/docs/RabbitMQ.md

 ### Synchronous and Asynchronous Communication with RabbitMQ

 ### RabbitMQ .Net Client API
+- Built on top of AMQP version 0-9-1
+- The client supports .NET Core as well as .NET Framework 4.5.1+
 ## Architecture Notes
 ### Notes
 - RabbitMQ initial spin up can be done with a batch job